-Certainly in its basic configuration, this is an unwieldly weapon to fire.
-With accessories you can correct some of the issues, but the gun seems to always fall into the “neither here nor there” category.
+Certainly, in its basic configuration, this is an unwieldy weapon to fire.
+With accessories, you can correct some of the issues, but the gun seems to always fall into the “neither here nor there” category.
 It is not ideal for home or personal defense, but shooting it at the range is fun.

 I would not use it for competition shooting or hunting either, though I never pistol hunt.

 For the life of me, I could not figure out why someone would buy this gun other than in its airsoft version.
 On the upside, it looks kind of cool I suppose in its uniqueness and you feel like you’re in a video game when shooting it (which I know speaks to many video game enthusiasts, but come on, really?).
 It is not practical at all, but I can see why many people enjoy shooting it, truth is that I did as well.
 If you have extra cash just lying around and you don’t mind just getting a gun to play with, enjoy!

 I will not be buying this gun, that is for sure, though if one of my buddies has it out while I’m on the range, I wouldn’t mind popping off some rounds now and then while imagining zombie hordes attacking.
 In all categories for me personally, I have better choices to use, but I will say that I’m not as unhappy with Kel Tec as I used to be.
 Who knows what they will produce next?

 Here’s a video of the PLR-16 in action!